-As mentioned, the aged fish was no doubt flawless and you can rarely find another sushiya specialised in quality aged fish like Kimura.
-While the shari was a bit hard and dry, the large size of the shari somehow makes it worse for my liking.
-I felt quite stuffing after having Aji which is the sixth piece out of eleven pieces of nigiri.
-I didn’t requested for smaller shari nor sashimi only as it is offensive and imbalance.
+As mentioned, the aged fish was no doubt flawless and you can rarely find another sushiya specialised in quality aged fish like Kimura does.
+While the shari was a bit hard, dry and large for my liking.
+I felt quite stuffing half-way which rarely happened to me when i was eating sushi.
+I didn't requested for smaller shari nor sashimi only as it is offensive and imbalance.

 I do appreciate Chef Kimura-san's unique philosophy, but i am afraid it doesn't work for everyone.
 It is hard to compare Fuji Apple with Granny Smith, so i cannot say it is better or worse than Edomae sushi - it really depends on personal taste.
 At least for me, i prefer visiting more Edomae sushiya but occasionally an aged-meal also works.

 Overall the entire meal was pretty worth-of-value.
-Put aside the food, i haven’t had such a relaxed and entertaining meal in a long while.
-Most Japanese chefs are so shy but Kimura-san is truly friendly and easy-going, thanks him for the excellent work as well as wonderful service.
+Put aside the food, i haven't had such an entertaining meal in a long while.
+Most Japanese chefs are so shy but Kimura-san is truly friendly and easy-going.

 Sushi Kimura (㐂邑)